vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 {% endhighlight %}

-*Assuming we don't have all lovely functional tools from C++14 (lists, tuples, ...), once I'm trying to describe an example for any imperative language and while some have functional tools (c++14, python), others don't (c, golang)
+*Assuming we don't have all lovely functional tools from C++14 (lists, tuples, ...).
+I'm trying to describe an example for any imperative language and while some have functional tools (c++14, python), others don't (c, golang)

-And then my dictionary instantiated on main would be:
+Then my dictionary instantiated on main would be:

 {% highlight c %}